-Squadded competition Second Wednesday
+Squadded competition Second Tuesday

-First Prize A Challenge Trophy presented in 1966 by Major DD

-Lovell OBE TD, Vice-Chairman of Council 1960-1980, an NRA Silver (HM) Medal and £40.00.

-Prize money for the first three places from interest on a bequest made by the donor
+Distance 1000 yards.
+No of shots Two sighting shots and ten to count.
+First Prize A Challenge Trophy presented in 1966 by Major DD Lovell OBE TD, Vice-Chairman of Council 1960- 1980, an NRA Silver (HM) Medal and £40.00.
+Subsequent Prizes List A. Special Prize £20 to the highest placed Tyro under 25.
+Prize money for the first three places from interest on a bequest made by the donor.

-In addition the top scorer in each of Class X, A, O and T will receive a tankard.
-See also Young Riflemen's Aggregate.
+In addition the top scorer in each of classes X, A, O and T will receive a tankard.